Operation Farroupilha: Setback in Porto Alegre

-Loss of the 3rd Indantry Division
+Loss of the 3rd Army

 Caught by surprise on the afternoon of March 31st by news of the coup, the state government strove to ensure its success through "Operation Aliados," however without an open declaration.
 The governor issued decrees opening extraordinary credit, summoning reserve officers from the Military Brigade, and requisitioning liquid fuel and radio and television stations.
-However, to his consternation, Goulart named the legalist general Ladário Pereira Teles to replace General Galhardo in the Third Army.
+However, to his consternation, Goulart named the legalist general Ladário Pereira Teles to replace General Galhardo in the 3rd Army.
 Galhardo promised to arrest Ladário as soon as he arrived and Meneghetti prepared a manifesto, to be signed by both, adhering to the coup, but the general did not keep his word and Ladário took command in the early morning of April 1.

-The new commander of the 3rd DI had orders from the president to give the governor harsh treatment.
+The new commander of the 3rd Army had orders from the president to give the governor harsh treatment.
 He requisitioned the fuel and the stations, annulling Meneghetti's previous decrees, and handed the stations over to Leonel Brizola (now only a federal deputy) to make propaganda against the coup, just as in 1961.
 A second Legality Campaign was born.
-The predicted condition for Operation Farroupilha - the alignment of the entire 3rd Infantry with the federal government - would not in fact occur, as Ladário was unable to assert his authority over all the formations.
+The predicted condition for Operation Farroupilha - the alignment of the entire 3rd Army with the federal government - would not in fact occur, as Ladário was unable to assert his authority over all the formations.
 However, the unfolding of the situation was confusing enough to lead the conspirators to the most extreme option.